 Infected trees have stunted shoot growth and leaves become sparse, small and yellow.
 Fruit will be small and sunburned.
 Shoot and scaffold limb dieback occurs as the disease progresses.
 Crown rot symptoms appear as black decayed areas on the root crown and/or trunk base near the soil line.
 Cankers that exude a gummy resin are often present.
 Root rot symptoms include few feeder roots being present with the remaining roots often decayed.

 Prevention & Treatment: There is no chemical control available for crown and root rot in the home garden.
 The most important control strategy is careful water management.
+Try to plant your trees shallow, maybe even shallow on a 6” to 10” raised bed.
 Do not overwater trees.
 Select well-drained sites for planting, and improve drainage of the existing location.

 Initially trees infected with the oak root rot fungus (Armillaria species) appear slow in growth rate, have shorter terminals and take on an off-color green.
 As the root rot gets closer to the root crown, the whole tree or significant portions of tree can collapse anytime during the year.
 There are no root sprouts present.
 Removing the bark beneath the soil surface reveals a white mantle of mycelium between the bark and the wood.
 The wood remains firm and intact.